 Grape Skin Extract

 Grape skin contains phytonutrients such as proanthocyanidins and proanthocyanidins which act as antioxidants.
 While this is very good, does grape skin extract help people lose weight?
-Other than having some fiber (which might act like a laxative) I can't find any proof that it does.
+Other than having some fiber (which might act as a laxative) I can't find any proof that it does.

 Update.
 I'm told Plexus Slim no longer contains grape skin extract